anishpunaroor/BookLogue/README.md

-# Booklogue
+# BookLogue

-BookLogue is a full-stack web application I created to post and review books that I hav read.
+BookLogue is a full-stack web application I created to post and review books that I have read.
 This application was built using the MERN stack and Redux with a Paypal payment gateway (powered by Braintree).

 ## Features